How do I educate my children about phytonutrients and the benefits of eating a colorful variety of fruits and vegetables?

 Healthy heart and prevent cancer

 As you talk about each color, have samples of the fruits and veggies available for taste testing.
 This is a great way for children to be adventurous and try something new.
 Our website has a Healthy Kids section with a variety of fun, educational activities to teach children about fruits and vegetables.
-You may find the Food Champs activities will specifically help you with your question.
 Have fun!